Affordable. For everyone.

-All undergraduate financial aid at Yale is need-based, which helps to ensure that Yale will be accessible to talented students no matter what their resources.
-Yale's financial aid resources meet the full demonstrated need of every undergraduate, including international students, for all four years.
+All undergraduate financial aid at Yale is awarded on the basis of financial need, with the goal of making a Yale education affordable to all students and families.
+Yale's financial aid resources meet the full demonstrated need of every undergraduate—regardless of citizenship or immigration status—without relying on loans, for all four years.

-Applicants from a range of socioeconomic backgrounds may be eligible for need-based aid.
-We understand that each family has unique circumstances that may warrant consideration for financial assistance.
-Yale meets 100% of a student’s Demonstrated Financial Need based on the Estimated Cost of Attendance and a calculated Expected Family Contribution.
+Applicants from a range of socioeconomic backgrounds and income levels qualify for need-based aid.
+Each family’s financial circumstances are unique, and our staff performs a holistic review of each application for aid.
+A Yale financial aid award meets 100% of a student’s Demonstrated Financial Need based on the Estimated Cost of Attendance and a calculated Expected Family Contribution.

-Yale’s financial aid policies ensure that 100% of every undergraduate’s demonstrated need is met with a package that does not include loans.
-But some students prefer to cover some or all of their Student Effort with loans instead of taking a term-time or summer job, and families may find it more convenient to defer some costs until after graduation.
+Yale does not expect students and families to finance their college education with debt, and loans are not included in the Yale financial aid award.
+Some students and families prefer to cover some or all of their Student Effort with loans instead of taking a term-time or summer job, and families may find it more convenient to defer some costs until after graduation.
 Upon request, Student Financial Services can help guide students and families through the process of applying for and receiving a loan.

 Every family's financial situation is unique, but the table below can give you an idea of typical awards.
 The table shows median financial aid awards for families of first-year students in the Class of 2020 who applied for financial aid.